tarantool/doc/doc/book/administration.rst

 .. _administration-using_tarantool_as_a_client:

 ================================================================================
-Using tarantool as a client
+Using Tarantool as a client
 ================================================================================

 .. program:: tarantool